the opportunity to combine your course requirements with an on-the-ground exposure to life as a missionary

 If your degree program requires you to complete an internship, serving with AIM is an opportunity to combine your course requirements with an on-the-ground exposure to life as a missionary.

-There is potential for you to complete your internship in theology, TESOL, or inter-cultural studies among others.
-Once we know the requirements of your program, we can look for a placement that will meet the requirements through allowing you to be mentored by an experienced missionary or national worker.
+There are opportunities for you to complete your internship in theology, TESOL, business administration or inter-cultural studies among others.
+Once we know the requirements of your program, we can match you with a ministry where you be mentored by an experienced missionary or national worker.
 Many of our interns work among unreached peoples and have opportunities to share the Gospel as they learn skills related to their field of study.
 Please contact us if you’d like to discuss this further.

 We are able to provide a limited number of medical elective slots for students preparing to be medical doctors.
 Numbers are limited because of AIM’s desire to train national health care workers and give priority to them within the hospitals in which we work.
 Contact us a minimum of 1 year in advance of your needed placement.
-Currently we have placements in Kenya and Uganda.
+Currently we have placements in Kenya, Uganda and Madagascar.